Meetings

 Junior High Public Speaking

 Graders 7-9 Students from St Peter`s Junior High, Mount Pearl Intermediate and Mount Pearl Senior High (Gr.
 9), also comepete in May each year.
 Three schools alternate in hosting the event.
-The winner goes to the Zone 9 competition at the Waterford Hospital Lions Club where winners from the five Lions Clubs compete.
+The winner goes to the Zone 9 competition at a hosting Lions Club where winners from the five Lions Clubs compete.

 Participation cash prizes, plaques and medals are awarded to the students and schools.